 + Ask for help

 To help you prioritise what to buy and read before you arrive, ask your college parents, your subject’s freshers group or your Director of Studies (DoS).

-You’re in for the most intense, incredible, academic 3+ years of your life – so don’t stress and excited about it!
+You’re in for the most intense, incredible, academic 3+ years of your life – so don’t stress, it’s exciting!

 The university has a very helpful A-Z directory of departments to help you do this.
 Many of the websites have a newsfeed that contains interesting stories relevant to your area of study, so is a great way to keep up to date with current developments.